 During the sermon, I tried to separate and write down certain Changana words, and usually I would ask someone after the service if they could define the words for me.
-It seemed that P. Nelio's sister, Xica, couldn't wait to tell me what the words meant, so she leaned over during the sermon to define each word as soon as I wrote it down :)
+P. Nelio's sister, Xica, couldn't wait to tell me what the words meant, so she leaned over during the sermon to define each word as soon as I wrote it down!

-At the end of the service we had a special time of prayer, and I was blessed to be able to pray for five women (below with P. Nelio) that want to be baptized next Sunday!
+At the end of the service I was blessed to be able to pray for five women that want to be baptized next Sunday.

 After the service, Xica said that "massala" season had arrived.
-When I told her that I'd never eaten that fruit, she was shocked, and then she quickly disappeared and reappeared with a fresh massala in hand (below).
+When I told her that I'd never eaten that fruit, she was shocked, and then she quickly disappeared and reappeared with a fresh massala in hand.
 This fruit, which may have different names in other countries, has a round green hard shell that needs to be cracked open.
 Inside there are lots of lima bean sized seeds covered with the soft brown fruit.
-To me, it seemed to have a nice sweet spice-like flavor :)
+To me, it seemed to have a sweet spice-like flavor.